 It pedals well when you’re climbing; so well in fact that it really did surprise me on the first few rides.
 This bike was a step up in travel compared to my last bike, the Patrol has 160mm travel at the front and 155mm at the rear.
 My previous bike was 140mm front and back, but the Transition Patrol climbs much better thanks to some clever geometry malarkey that I don’t really understand.
 The new 2020 bikes, with their advanced SBG (Speed Balanced Geometry) sizing, are said to climb even better though!

-Mine is the Transition Patrol 2017 NX version, a predecessor to the new Transition Patrol Alloy NX for 2020, although I’ve upgraded a lot of components since buying the bike.
+Mine is the Transition Patrol 2017 NX version, a predecessor to the Transition Patrol Alloy NX 2021, although I’ve upgraded a lot of components since buying the bike.
 This wasn’t due to any component failure or Transition Bikes fitting inadequate parts, just me wanting to get the most from my bike and my own personal preferences.
 Looking over the 2020 range, they get a few of the upgrades I’ve made as standard, with all bikes get 12-speed SRAM Eagle Drivetrains, 4-piston brakes, longer dropper posts, 3C Maxxis Tyres and ODI Grips.
 Small details, but they all add up!

 What I’ve upgraded